jimniels/blog/_posts/2019-06-19-creating-menu-bar-app-for-netlify.md

 ![Animated gif depicting how the Netlify menu bar app works]({{site.imageurl}}/2019/netlify-menubar-animated.gif)

+What’s really neat about is how flexible BitBar actually is.
+If you wanted, you have each site be it’s own flyout menu in the menu bar and have it display all kinds of meta info: build status, build time, site url, netlify site admin url, etc. Sky is the limit!

 ## Under the Hood

 So, from a technical perspective, how do you actually do all of this?

 Well, first of all, you have to install [BitBar](https://getbitbar.com) on your Mac.
 Once installed, you’ll get a directory where you can put individual scripts (of all kinds might I add, like PHP, JavaScript, Ruby, Go, [etc](https://github.com/matryer/bitbar#tested-languages)).
 Those scripts get turned into individual menu bar apps.

-So, in my case, I have a `netlify.1m.js` file in my BitBar scripts folder (the `1m` in [the filename tells bitbar](https://github.com/matryer/bitbar#configure-the-refresh-time) how often to refresh my script: every 1 minute).
+So, in my case, I have a `netlify.1m.js` file in my BitBar scripts folder (the `1m` in [the filename tells bitbar how often to refresh my script](https://github.com/matryer/bitbar#configure-the-refresh-time), in this case every 1 minute).
 In addition, since my script is JavaScript (node) I have to put a shebang at the front of my file which denoting where my node executable is.

 So, to get started, you have a file like `myFile.5m.js` which looks like this: